 FA Cup

 The FA Cup (Football Association Challenge Cup) is the oldest existing football competition.
-It is older when all tournaments as well as all leagues that still exist today.
-The first edition was played in the 1871-1872 season and the FA Cup has been held once per year since then (with exception for interruptions during the first and the second World War).
+It is the oldest among all tournaments as well as all leagues that still exist today.
+The first edition was played in the 1871-1872 season and the FA Cup has been held once a year since then (with exception for interruptions during the first and the second World War).
 In the beginning, the FA Cup also included Scottish and Welsh clubs.
-A Welsh club, Cardiff City did win the Cup in 1927.
-No Scottish clubs have won the tournament, though.
-Queen's Park, reaching the final twice, have been nearest a victory.
+A Welsh club, Cardiff City won the Cup in 1927.
+No Scottish clubs have won the tournament with Queen's Park, reaching the final twice, nearest a victory.
+The competition should not be confused with semi-professional competition FA Trophy.

 Winners and runners-up